What Is Inherited Family Trauma?

 emotional coping strategies

-Much of this transmission happens unconsciously through relationships, emotional attunement, and the family environment itself.
+Much of this transmission happens unconsciously through relationships, emotional environments, and everyday family experiences.

 Unresolved Trauma Continues Through Relationships